Mardi Gras Throws

 King Cake Daiquiri

-Delicious king cake bushwacker Mardi Gras cocktail at Doc's Seafood Shack in Orange Beach
+King cake bushwacker cocktails at Doc's Seafood Shack & Oyster Bar in Orange Beach

 Mardi Gras Bushwacker

-Bushwackers are a staple of Alabama's Beaches, and this Mardi Gras, you can find a king cake version of this creamy cocktail at several spots.
-To celebrate the 50th anniversary of the bushwacker, we asked local restaurants and bars to craft Mardi Gras bushwackers for the month of February, and they delivered!
-Stop by one of the participating places and try one of these festive concoctions.
+Bushwackers are a staple of Alabama's Beaches, and during Mardi Gras, you'll find a king cake version of this creamy cocktail at several spots like Doc's Seafood Shack & Oyster, Shrimp Basket, Beach House Kitchen & Cocktails, and Avenue Pub.
+Stop by and try one of these festive concoctions.
 You may even find a baby in your glass!

 Seafood Gumbo